ethandjoseph/openDAW/packages/lib/dsp/src/ctagdrc/readme.md

 **LookAhead Implementation:**
 The lookahead implementation is based on work by Daniel Rudrich:

 - https://github.com/DanielRudrich/SimpleCompressor/blob/master/docs/lookAheadLimiter.md
 - Copyright (C) 2019 Daniel Rudrich

 ## Description

 This TypeScript implementation faithfully ports the DSP (Digital Signal Processing) algorithms from the original C++/JUCE implementation to work in a web audio context.
 The compressor implements a feedforward VCA-style topology based on research papers on digital dynamic range compression.

 ### Key Features Ported:

-- **Gain Computer**: Calculates compression curve with threshold, ratio, and soft knee
+- **Gain Computer**: Calculates a compression curve with a threshold, ratio, and soft knee
 - **Level Detector (Ballistics)**: Smooth branched peak detector for attack/release timing
 - **Crest Factor Analysis**: Automatic attack/release adjustment based on signal characteristics
 - **LookAhead Limiting**: Anticipates peaks and fades in gain reduction to prevent distortion